bartekzone/lightApp_unity_integration/README.md

 ---

 ## 7. Building and Running Tests with CMake
-Use this CMakeLists.txt at the root of your project:
+Use CMakeLists.txt file at the root of your project:
 Change the project name:

     project(MinimalUnityTests C)

 In this case main function is in test_gpio_unity.c.

 Update exatuable files to:
     # Create executable "main" from source files
         add_executable(app_test_unity
         testing/unity/unity.c